-You should see your 3 certificate areas with a border and a gap between each one.
+You should see your 3areas with a border and a gap between each one.

 Create the First Label

-Now, we need to create the contents for the first certificate.
-Our simple example will use a Word table to lay out our content.
+Now, we need to create the content for the first item.
+Our simple example will use a Microsoft Word table to lay out our content.
 I find it easier to tweak spacing by having items in different table cells.

 - Insert your cursor in the first certificate.

 - From the Insert menu, select Table.
 I like to use 2 columns and 3 rows for layout.

 - Highlight the first table row and right-click and select Merge Cells.